oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 bob = Person.new
 p bob.name
 ```
+> What is output and why?
+What does this demonstrate about instance variables that differentiates them from local variables?

 This code demonstrates a distinction between referencing local variables and instance variables.
 While referencing an uninitialized local variable raises a `NameError` error, referencing an uninitialized instance variable returns `nil`.